pllim/actions-cancel-workflows/README.md

+# Status: Archived

+Use other workflows out there that are implemented in TypeScript or JavaScript, as that is much faster due to lack of Docker spin-up overhead.
+One example workflow out there is https://github.com/styfle/cancel-workflow-action .

+If you must use this, it should still work but there are no plans to further develop this Action.

 # GitHub Action to cancel duplicate workflows

 In the event of quick successive pushes to a branch or a pull request,